The Big Dream

 The ENP team of educators would provide outreach programs to schools, camps, and special events, operate a wildlife hospital serving injured wildlife from across the region and provide a scholarship program for students and interns from regional colleges and universities working on projects that focus on wildlife and nature conservation, environmental science, renewable energy, permaculture and more.

 We would partner with local like-minded wildlife conservation, traditional, non-traditional, and therapeutic education organizations, and renewable energy providers to showcase their missions and technologies.

-The structure itself will be a state of the art environmentally friendly, earth-sheltered, net-zero and carbon-neutral, education facility that will house - not only a collection of non-releasable education animals from all over the world, but also heirloom variety vegetables and farm animals, green rooftop organic and permaculture gardens, organic fruit, and berry orchards and vineyards.
+The structure itself will be a state-of-the-art environmentally friendly, earth-sheltered, net-zero, and carbon-neutral, education facility that will house - not only a collection of non-releasable education animals from all over the world, but also heirloom variety vegetables and farm animals, green rooftops, organic and permaculture gardens, organic fruit, and berry orchards and vineyards.
 The facility will be powered by 100% renewable energies such as solar, wind, and geothermal heating systems and provide renewable energy-powered electric vehicle charging stations for the fast-growing local fleet of battery-electric and plug-in hybrid vehicles.
 Any excess power generated on-site that was not used by the facility would be fed back into the local grid for the benefit of all.
 Ideally, this site would reside on a large tract of land, most of which would be preserved in a conservation easement as a nature and wildlife preserve and study area.